d-koppenhagen/k9n.dev/blog/2020-09-angular-schematics-common-helpers.md

 }
 ```

-This will be our base for the following examples and explanations.
+This is the base for the following examples and explanations.
-You should be sure you can execute the blank schematic by calling it on the console:
+Please make sure that you can execute the blank schematic by calling it on the console:

 ```bash
 npx @angular-devkit/schematics-cli .:playground
 ```

-or if you installed the schematics globally via `npm i @angular-devkit/schematics-cli`:
+or if you installed the schematics CLI globally via `npm i @angular-devkit/schematics-cli`:

 ```bash
 schematics .:playground
 ```

+The `.` refers to the current directory where our schematics project lives.

 ### Basic types

-In case you are not familiar with the schematics, I will just explain some very basic things in short:
+In case you are not familiar with the structure of schematics, I will just explain some very basic things shortly:

-- A **`Tree`** is the structured virtual representation of every file in the workspace.
+- A **`Tree`** is the structured virtual representation of every file in the workspace which we apply the schematic to.
 - A **`Rule`** is called with a `Tree` and a `SchematicContext`.
-The Rule is supposed to make changes on the `Tree` and returns the adjusted `Tree`.
+The `Rule` is supposed to make changes on the `Tree` and returns the adjusted `Tree`.
-- The **`SchematicContext`** contains information necessary for Schematics to execute some rules.
+- The **`SchematicContext`** contains information necessary for the schematics to execute some rules.

 ### Install the helpers from `@schematics/angular`

-A second thing we need to do is to install the package `@schematics/angular` which contains all the utils we need for the further steps.
+A second thing we need to do is to install the package `@schematics/angular` which contains all the utils we need for the next steps.
-This package contains all the schematics the Angular CLI uses by itself when running command like `ng generate` or `ng new` etc.
+This package contains all the schematics the Angular CLI uses by itself when running commands like `ng generate` or `ng new` etc.

 ```bash
 npm i --save @schematics/angular
 ```

-## Get, Add and Remove (dev-, peer-) dependencies of/in the `package.json` file
+## Changing the `package.json`: Get, Add and Remove (dev-, peer-) dependencies

 A very common thing when authoring a schematic is adding a dependency to the `package.json` file.
 Of course, we can implement a function that parses and writes to/from our JSON file.
 But why should we solve a problem that's already solved?

-We can simply use the functions from `@schematics/angular/utility/dependencies` to handle such dependency operations.
+For this, we can use the functions provided by `@schematics/angular/utility/dependencies` to handle dependency operations.
 The function `addPackageJsonDependency()` allows us to add a dependency object of type `NodeDependency` to the `package.json` file.
 The property `type` must contain a value of the `NodeDependencyType` enum.
-Behind it's values we will find the different section names a `package.json` file can contain:
+Its values represent the different sections of a `package.json` file:

 - `dependencies`,
 - `devDependencies`,
 - `peerDependencies` and
 - `optionalDependencies`.

-As first parameter it needs the `Tree` with all it's files.
+The first parameter to this util function is the `Tree` with all its files.
-This util function will not just append the dependency to the appropriate section, it will insert the dependency also at the right place, so that the dependencies list is ordered ascending by their keys.
+The function will not just append the dependency to the appropriate section, it will also insert the dependency at the right position, so that the dependencies list is ordered ascending by its keys.

 We can use the `getPackageJsonDependency()` function to request the dependency configuration as a `NodeDependency` object.
-The good thing here: We don't need to know if we will request d dependency form the `dependencies`, `devDependencies`, `peerDependencies` or `optionalDependencies` section of the `package.json` file.
+The good thing here is: We don't need to know in which of the sections a dependency is located.
+It will look up the dependency in sections of the `package.json` file: `dependencies`, `devDependencies`, `peerDependencies` and `optionalDependencies`.

-The third function I want to show you is `removePackageJsonDependency()`.
+The third function I want to show is `removePackageJsonDependency()`.
-Like `getPackageJsonDependency()`, it needs also just the `Tree` and the package name and it will remove this dependency from the correct section in the `package.json` file.
+Just like `getPackageJsonDependency()`, it can be called with a `Tree` and the package name and it will remove this dependency from the `package.json` file.

-By default, all this functions will use the `package.json` file in the root of the tree, but we can pass a third parameter containing a specific path to the `package.json` file.
+By default, all these functions will use the `package.json` file in the root of the tree, but we can pass a third parameter containing a specific path to another `package.json` file.

-Last but not least we don't want our users later to run manually a `npm install` on the console.
+Last but not least we don't want our users to manually run `npm install` on the console after adding dependencies.
 Therefore, we can add a new `NodePackageInstallTask` via the `addTask` method on our `context`.

 ```ts